Bill-A/agilefoo-test/README.md

 == Getting Started

+agilefoo-test is the Exploratory Testing component for agileFoo.

 agileFoo has several goals: It is a place to save and share links, much like bit.ly (bitmarks) or reddit, but agile related.
 And it is a place to discuss and learn the 'values', 'principles' and 'practices' of agile software development.

 agileFoo is an open source RoR project and is available to anyone, whether your need is a simple 'link saver' or discussion forum.